scott-whitworth/Didymos-optimization/README.md

     - This code should add an .exe file with the output name that was entered

   2. To run:

       Type the .exe file name from above (don't forget to add .exe) and enter

+  3. Changing properties:

+      In Config_Constants, genetic.config holds a set of variables that can be changed before running the .exe file.
+Refer to config_readme.md for specifics on how each variable impacts the program's behavior.

   For Tesla Machine: